monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

 Test the air flow controller
 ----------------------------

 In the following test, the air flow controller should provide a constant flow of air into the accumulator.
 You can assess how well the air flow controller is working based on the slope of the pressure as a function of time.
-The equation for the expected change in pressure vs time can be derived from
+The equation for the expected change in pressure vs time can be derived from the ideal gas law.

 .. math::